GDP first quarterly estimate, UK: July to September 2025

 Information on the methods we use is in our Balancing the output, income and expenditure approaches to measuring GDP report.

 Alignment adjustments, found in Table M of our GDP data tables, have a target limit of plus or minus £3,000 million on any quarter.
-However, in periods where the data sources are particularly difficult to balance, larger alignment adjustments are sometimes needed, as explained in our Recent challenges of balancing the three approaches of GDP article.
+However, in periods where the data sources are particularly difficult to balance, larger alignment adjustments are sometimes needed.
+This is explained in more detail in our Recent challenges of balancing the three approaches of GDP article.
 Our standard practice is to prefer that the alignment adjustment be out of tolerance rather than over-adjust individual GDP components to achieve a balance.
 This is most likely to occur in the latest quarter, where the constraints are larger, and where we must align to the output estimate for the change in GDP, and where the data content is at its lowest.

 To achieve a balanced GDP dataset through alignment, we apply balancing adjustments to the components of GDP where data content is particularly weak in each quarter because of a higher level of forecast content.
-No balancing adjustments have been applied in this estimate of GDP for Quarter 2 2025.
+There were no balancing adjustments applied to the dataset in this release.

 Net trade

-Since the UK left the EU on 31 January 2020, the arrangements for how the UK trades with the EU changed.
-HM Revenue and Customs implemented some data collection changes following Brexit, which affected statistics on UK trade in goods with the EU.
+Since the UK left the EU on 31 January 2020, arrangements for how the UK trades with the EU changed.
+HMRC implemented some data collection changes following Brexit, which affected statistics on UK trade in goods with the EU.
 We have made adjustments to our estimates of goods imports from the EU in 2021 and 2022 to account for these changes.
 However, a structural break remains in the full time series for goods imports from, and exports to, the EU from January 2021.

 International Trade in Services estimates

-The International Passenger Survey (IPS), which is the source of travel services estimates (accounting for approximately 8% of total trade), is being transformed as part of our Improving our travel and tourism statistics project, and travel services estimates have been forecast since Quarter 1 2024.
-In our September 2025 quarterly national accounts release, we will update Quarters 1 and 2 2024 to be based on survey data.
-For later periods, estimates will be forecast during the period of the Travel and tourism transformation.
+The International Passenger Survey (IPS), which is the source of travel services estimates (accounting for approximately 8% of total trade), is being transformed as part of our Improving our travel and tourism statistics project, and travel services estimates have been forecast since Quarter 1 (Jan to Mar) 2024.
+In this release, we have updated Quarters 1 and 2 2024 to be based on survey data.
+For later periods, estimates will be forecast during the period of the travel and tourism transformation.

-Further information on the chain linking error in the producer prices dataset are detailed in our Methods update for Producer Price Indices (PPI) and Service Produce Prices Indices (SPPI) published on 10 July 2025.
+Further information on the chain linking error and the impact of methodological changes in the Producer Prices dataset are detailed in our Impact of correction to chain-linking methodology used in Producer Price Indices and Services Producer Price Indices: October 2025 article published on 22 October 2025.

 Strengths and limitations